 You can see the fields or valueexpressions used in every element of the report.

 This Resource Estimates view shows allocated time per job roles per week, as well as the percent of the allocation.
 It is best displayed when grouping the view by job role (as shown) or by week.
 Because of the volume of data that could possibly be returned, we recommend that you apply a filter that limits results to the current month, the next month, or quarter (but never beyond the quarter).

 Resource Pool - hidden because this is no longer valid (the links to Edit and Plan are no longer supported)

 This view contains all of the left-hand navigation options for a resource pool.
 The idea behind this view is to build a Resource Pool report that can be placed on a Portfolio Manager, Resource Manager, or Executive's Dashboard, reducing the number of clicks navigating to these Resource Management tools.

 This task view allows you to display information from the original issues on task lists, after the issues have been converted to the tasks.
-You can apply this view to a project list as well.
+You

 This Task view provides an example of using the "sharecol=true" line for a column to display the immediately following column under the same column header.
 In this example the actual hours recorded are displayed over the planned hours for each task.

 This Task view is similar to the "All Dates" view provided with your Workfront account.
 The additions in the "Task with All Date Variance" view are the "Variance" columns which calculate the difference in days between the Planned & Projected Start Dates, Planned & Actual Start Dates, Planned & Projected Completion Dates, and Planned & Actual Completion Dates.

 This Task view displays the primary assigned resource's company and home (or default) group association.
 These are values that are not available in the drop down when creating a task view, but they are accessible through the application relationships as referenced in the Table of Database Relationships.